lsst-sqre/sqr-015/index.rst

 Now, whenever you want to return an error based on something you got from the service, create a new :py:class:`apikit.BackendError`.

-Since this application is eventually going to run under GCE using an Ingress TLS terminator and router (well, this is our assumption, anyway), you want the actual application root to return a ``200`` very quickly, because the Ingress controller will be pinging it often to determine service health (GCE's Ingress defines a successful healthcheck as getting ``200`` from an ``HTTP GET /``.
+Since this application is eventually going to run under Google Container Engine using an Ingress TLS terminator and router (well, this is our current state, and it is our assumption that it will be that way long-term, anyway), you want the actual application root to return a ``200`` very quickly, because the Ingress controller will be pinging it often to determine service health (GCE's Ingress defines a successful healthcheck as getting ``200`` from an ``HTTP GET /``.

 .. code-block:: python
    :name: healthcheck